Poverty2Prosperity (P2P) Funds Summary

 The P2P SOS Loan fund uses donations to strive to keep older loans from expiring and going unfunded through the Kiva platform.
 Because this fund is so strategically-minded and focused on a specific type of loan, it is not limited to a 10% maximum distribution in any one country.
 Tony Gooch was the founding donor of SOS Loan Fund and you can read more about it our press release: Click Here.
 The account on Kiva can be seen here: Click Here

 Through a successful Global Giving campaign, Poverty2Prosperity.org has been able to create a women's only perpetual fund - that is to say, the funds in this account will be used to fund loans to women exclusively.
 70% of women and their families are living in poverty.
 There are good reasons to loan to women who do not have access to traditional credit.
-Repayment rates for microloans made to women are higher than men. forkspoon On average women reinvest 80% of their income in the wellbeing of their children.
-Working women are more likely to educate their daughters than men.
+Repayment rates for microloans made to women are higher than men.
+On average, women reinvest 80% of their income in the well-being of their children and working women are more likely to educate their daughters than men.
 This account may be seen here: Click Here.

 Poverty2Prosperity has created a Memorial Wall Fund to help folks remember loved ones in a way that honors the people that they were by spreading kindness around the world through a help-out rather than a hand-out.
 Since the P2P funds average about a 99% repayment rate, this perpetual fund will go indefinitely into the future helping the working poor one person after another.
 For details on listing a person on the Memorial Wall, please see the Memorial Wall Perpetual Fund Page.

 Although P2P was focused on funding business/entreprenurial loans, we now realize that there is definitely another way to break the cycle of poverty and that's through education.
-The Education Fund was created to help support those people who were seeking a loan for educational purposes or to pay for tuition fees or even school supplies.
+The Education Fund was created to help support those people who were seeking a loan for tuition fees, school supplies, and to education providers as well.
 The account on Kiva can be found here: Click Here.

 Young adults need opportunities to work.
 By allowing them to access affordable loans for businesses we give them options!
 Typically, young adults have less experience and fewer resources.
 With a micro-loan, they have real choices.
 The account on Kiva can be found here: Click Here.